mkazinauskas/kafka-nodejs-test-containers/README.md

 When you prefer ephemeral containers managed directly from Node:

-- `node test-containers-with-kafka-native.js`
-- `node test-containers-with-cp-kafka.js`
+- `node examples/test-containers-cp-kafka/test-containers-with-cp-kafka.js`
-- `node test-containers-with-cp-kafka-cp-schema.js`
+- `node examples/test-containers-cp-kafka-co-schema/test-containers-with-cp-kafka-cp-schema.js`

 These scripts rely on `@testcontainers/kafka` and `testcontainers` (installed via `pnpm`).
 The native variant demonstrates the new `await using` disposal syntax, so keep Node 22+ (Node 24 via mise) to avoid syntax errors.